From BR Bullpen

 Holt returned to the Jackson Generals for the 1995 season but saw limited playing time with Jackson, which was just a total of five games, going 2-2 with a 1.67 ERA.
 Holt was promoted to AAA and played most of the season, a total of 20 games, with the Pacific Coast League's Tucson Toros.
 He was 5-8 with a 4.10 ERA for Jackson, allowing 155 hits in 118 2/3 IP.

 Baseball America rated the Texas native as the #7 prospect in the Astros chain entering 1996, third among pitchers behind Billy Wagner and Scott Elarton.
-Holt again led Astros minor leaguers in innings (186), going 9-6 with a 3.72 ERA for Tucson with a 3.6:1 K:BB ratio.
+Holt again led Astros minor leaguers in innings (186), going 9-6 with a 3.72 ERA for Tucson with a 3.6/1 K/BB ratio.
 He led the PCL in innings and was 6th in ERA, between Bronswell Patrick and Jason Dickson (LaTroy Hawkins, his rival from 1993, was 8th).
 Holt's 209 hits allowed were two shy of PCL leader Brett Roberts.
 He was a September call-up that year.
-On September 1, he made his big league debut against the 1996 Pirates.
+On September 1st, he made his big league debut against the Pittsburgh Pirates.
 He relieved Gregg Olson with a 9-5 deficit to open the 8th inning.
 He got Carlos Garcia on a grounder to Craig Biggio.
 Jason Kendall reached on an Orlando Miller error.
 John Wehner hit into a force at second, then was caught stealing to end Holt's first inning in The Show.
-Chris was 0-1 with a 5.79 ERA in four outings for the 1996 Astros.
+Chris was 0-1 with a 5.79 ERA in four outings for the Astros that year.

-In 1997, Holt found himself with a full-time role in the Majors, seeing playing time in 33 games while playing a full season with the Houston Astros that year.
-He was 8-12 with a 3.52 ERA (114 ERA+) as a regular member of the 1997 Astros rotation.
-He was 9th in the 1997 NL in hits allowed (211) and tied numerous pitchers (including John Smoltz, Hideo Nomo, Fernando Valenzuela and Alex Fernandez) for 6th in the league in losses.
+In 1997, Holt found himself with a full-time role in the majors, seeing playing time in 33 games while playing a full season with the Houston Astros.
+He was 8-12 with a 3.52 ERA (114 ERA+) as a regular member of the team's rotation.
+He was 9th in the National League in hits allowed (211) and tied numerous pitchers (including John Smoltz, Hideo Nomo, Fernando Valenzuela and Alex Fernandez) for 6th in the league in losses.
 As his ERA+ shows, it was a good season overall despite some of the negative marks.

 Holt missed almost all of 1998 with injury, getting into one game with the Kissimmee Cobras and that's it.

-Holt returned to the Major Leagues and to the Houston Astros in 1999, with a 5-13, 4.66 record.
+Holt returned to the major leagues and to the Houston Astros in 1999, with a 5-13, 4.66 record.
 His won-loss record again was unrepresentative of his performance as his ERA+ was 96.
 It was an odd situation as Houston had a 97-win team that year, indicating either very bad luck or poor run support only when Holt took the hill.
-He was awful in the NLDS, allowing singles to all 3 batters he faced and surrendering 3 runs for an era of infinity in the postseason.
+He was awful in the NLDS, allowing singles to all 3 batters he faced in an appearance against the Atlanta Braves in the NLDS and surrendering 3 runs for an ERA of infinity in the postseason.

-Holt fell to 8-16, 5.35 (93 ERA+) for the 2000 Astros, giving up 247 hits in 207 innings.
-The lone bright spot came on April 28, when he tossed a one-hitter against the Brewers, allowing only a Ronnie Belliard single.
-Chris tied Javier Vazquez for 4th in the 2000 NL in hits surrendered, tied Jose Lima for 4th in losses and tied Jon Lieber for second in earned runs allowed (123, trailing only Lima).
+Holt fell to 8-16, 5.35 (93 ERA+) for the Astros in 2000, giving up 247 hits in 207 innings.
+The lone bright spot came on April 28th, when he tossed a one-hitter against the Milwaukee Brewers, allowing only a Ronnie Belliard single.
+Chris tied Javier Vazquez for 4th in the NL in hits surrendered, tied Jose Lima for 4th in losses and tied Jon Lieber for second in earned runs allowed (123, trailing only Lima).

 After nine years with the Houston Astros organization, Holt left and played his career out with three different organizations over the course of the next three years.
-Holt played his last season in the Majors with the Detroit Tigers in the year 2001 playing just 22 games for the Tigers.
+Holt played his last season in the majors with the Detroit Tigers in the year 2001 playing just 22 games.
 He continued to decline, going 7-9 but with a 5.77 ERA (74 ERA+).
 In 2002, Chris went 6-3 with a 3.71 ERA for the Colorado Springs Sky Sox.
 His seeming resurgence earned him a look in Japan.

 Overall, Holt was 28-51 in the majors, 45-44 in the minors and 11-24 in Japan for a 84-119 composite record as a pro.